2020 4-H Leader Certification Field Days Planned:

 But, shooting is only part of the program.
 “Shooting is simply the subject matter that we use to do what 4-H does so well, and that is prepare and empower young people with the skills they need to be successful in life,” said Sinclair.

-Volunteer certification trainings are held two times a year.
-The next training is May 19-20, 2018 at 4-H Memorial Camp near Monticello.
-Cost is $125, though some counties assist with that cost.
+Volunteer certification trainings are held 2-3 times per year in various locations.
+Most county Extension offices cover or assist with costs.
 Illinois needs volunteers in archery, shotgun, rifle, pistol, and hunting and wildlife project areas.
 In addition to each discipline, any county offering the shooting sports program must have an overall coordinator to oversee the entire program.

 “After the training, our 4-H volunteers understand their role in mentoring youth to become self-directed, confident members of their community,” Sinclair said.
 “Yes, they’ll also teach the fundamentals of safe shooting, but their bigger role will be helping youth feel welcomed, empowered, and successful; generous in spirit; and thoughtful of their fellow club members and the communities where they live.”

 - Age 21 or older and successful completion of 4-H Leadership application and screening processes.

 - Ability to work with adults and delegate responsibility.